codatio/codat-docs/docs/supplier-enablement/get-started.md

 To do so, Supplier Enablement uses [Link](/auth-flow/overview) - our conversion-optimized white-label authorization flow.
 It lets your clients share their supplier and spend data directly and securely from their ERP or accounting system in a few minutes.

-We tailor the authorization journey to your business needs:
+We tailor the authorization journey to your business needs with a variety of UI settings:

 * [Customize Link settings](/auth-flow/customize/customize-link)
 * [Set up company branding](/auth-flow/customize/branding)